© 2022 GOECO | All rights reserved

 Valencia, located on the coast of the Mediterranean Sea, is Spain’s third largest city behind Madrid and Barcelona.
 It is a city with deep historic roots and no shortage of sites to see and places to visit.
 Valencia is known internationally for the Falles (Las Fallas), a local festival held in March, the birthplace of paella, traditional Valencian ceramics, intricate traditional dress and the architecture of the ultra-modern City of Arts and Sciences, designed by Santiago Calatrava and Félix Candela.
 Participants on this program will live in an apartment in downtown Valencia and will have plenty of opportunities to explore the city and its beautiful surrounding areas.

-Working with children
+Working with Children

 Important: Because the project is held at a school, specific volunteer tasks vary throughout the year based on the school and holiday schedules.
 During June and July, normal classes will not be in session but volunteers may participate in summer school activities.

-Please take note of the project’s minimum requirements:
+Please take note of this project’s minimum requirements:

 Learning Spanish in Valencia (Not Included):

-Participants that don’t know Spanish or wish to brush up on their language skills have the opportunity to sign up for a Spanish course, before or after your volunteer project.
+Participants who don’t know Spanish or wish to brush up on their language skills have the opportunity to sign up for a Spanish course, before or after your volunteer project.
 You also have the option to take private lessons.